MIST: Mutual Information Estimation Via Supervised Training: Learning Framework

 \paragraph{Meta-Dataset} Training our meta-learned estimators in a supervised manner requires distributions with known MI.
-We generate these distributions using BMI, a library designed to create complex benchmarks for MI estimation.
+We generate these distributions using BMI \citep{bmi_benchmark}, a library designed to create complex benchmarks for MI estimation.
 BMI exploits the invariance of mutual information to homeomorphisms, applying invertible transformations to simple base distributions to produce more complex and challenging distributions.
 We partition the base distribution families into separate train and test sets, that is, the meta-distribution used for training has a different support than the one used for testing.
 For each base distribution, we apply BMI's suite of invertible transformations and generate variants across dimensions ranging from $2$ to $32$, yielding two distribution sets $\Gamma_{\text{train}}$ and $\Gamma_{\text{test}}$.
 From these distributions, we construct a training meta-dataset $\mathcal{M}_{\text{train}}$ and two test meta-datasets differing only in scale: $\mathcal{M}_{\text{test}}$, and $\mathcal{M}_{\text{test-extended}}$.
-These test meta-datasets contain a mix of distribution families found in $\Gamma_\text{train}$ (subsequently referred to as \textit{in-meta-distribution} or IMD) or unseen at training time (\textit{out-of-meta-distribution} or OoMD).
-Since MI is a function of two random variables, each meta-datapoint in our meta-datasets consists of $n$ paired samples $\{(x_i, y_i)\}_{i=1}^n$ drawn from a joint distribution $\gamma \in \Gamma$, along with the known mutual information $I_\gamma(X;Y)$ as the label.
-The value of $n$ varies between $10$ and $500$ across each of our train and test meta-datasets, thus focusing on low-sample regimes.
-The resulting training meta-dataset $\mathcal{M}_{\text{train}}$ contains 16 base distribution families and 625,000 meta-datapoints. $\mathcal{M}_{\text{test-extended}}$ contains 806,000 meta-datapoints from 13 distribution families, of which 6 are shared with $\mathcal{M}_{\text{train}}$.
-Meanwhile, $\mathcal{M}_{\text{test}}$ has a reduced size of 2,340 meta-datapoints, created to allow the testing of slower baselines that would take prohibitively long to run on the extended test set.
-The test sets are sampled to uniformly cover all sample sizes, dimensions, and base distribution families.
-The contents and generation of the meta-datasets are described in more detail in Appendix~\ref{app:meta-dataset-details}.
+Both scales of test meta-datasets contain an in-meta-distribution (IMD) subset, in which the distribution family was seen in $\Gamma_\text{train}$, and an out-of-meta-distribution (OoMD) subset.
+Each meta-datapoint in our meta-datasets consists of $n$ paired samples $\{(x_i, y_i)\}_{i=1}^n$ drawn from a joint distribution $\gamma \in \Gamma$, along with the known mutual information $I_\gamma(X;Y)$ as the label.
+The value of $n$ varies between $10$ and $500$ across each of our train and test meta-datasets.